 Every digital marketer out there will understand the critical importance of a strong link-building strategy.
 A backlink from an authoritative domain can help boost your standing in SERPs, so you’ve got to make sure you reach out as effectively as possible.

-Here are some SEO cold email subject lines you can use to master your outreach:
+Here are some SEO email subject lines you can use to master your cold email outreach game:

 - Exclusive: You might like [New Resource]